-Racine Unified School District Thomas Hicks 2220 Northwestern Avenue • Racine, WI 53404-2597 262-635-5600 thicks@racine.k12.wi.us
+Thomas Hicks 2220 Northwestern Avenue • Racine, WI 53404-2597 262-635-5600

-123. Racine, McKinley Middle Charter School
+148. Racine, McKinley Middle Charter School

-2326 Mohr Avenue Racine, WI 53405-2645 Keith Mosley 262-664-6150 kmosley@racine.k12.wi.us The McKinley Middle Charter School (MMCS), a public sixth through eighth grade school within the Racine Unified School District, is an innercity school with a population of approximately 1,100 students and 80 staff members.
+The McKinley Middle Charter School (MMCS), a public sixth through eighth grade school within the Racine Unified School District, is an innercity school with a population of approximately 1,100 students and 80 staff members.
 The school was granted charter status according to Wisconsin Charter School Law beginning in the 2000-2001 school year as an instrumentality of the district.
 The main mission of MMCS is to integrate the philosophy of systems thinking with the concept of sustainability to all of its staff and students.
 Staff and students are engaged within the community collecting and analyzing data that connect to indicators of sustainability.
 High levels of accountability and empowerment in the parents, teachers, and students are cornerstones of the program.

-124. Racine, The REAL School
+149. Racine, REAL School

-5915 Erie Street Racine, WI 53402-1963 Robert Holzem 262-664-8100 bholzem@racine.k12.wi.us The Racine Educational Alternative Learning Experience (the REAL School) was established in 2000 and represents the creation of an educational family with the purpose of stimulating lifelong emotional, mental, and physical development.
+Robert Holzem 5915 Erie Street Racine, WI 53402-1963 262-664-8100 bholzem@racine.k12.wi.us The Racine Educational Alternative Learning Experience (the REAL School) was established in 2000 and represents the creation of an educational family with the purpose of stimulating lifelong emotional, mental, and physical development.
 The REAL School philosophy respects the need for flexibility in determining how students in grades 6-12 of various intelligences and abilities are best served.
 The REAL School provides a strong alternative program that tailors meaningful assignments to individuals and challenges students to think and apply academic learning to real-life problems.
 Every student is linked to an adult teacher or mentor and a student tutor in different academic areas of need and reports regularly to a codirector.

-School District of Rhinelander

-Roger Erdahl 315 South Oneida Avenue • Rhinelander, WI 54501-3422 715-365-9750 walkojan@rhinelander.k12.wi.us
+Rhinelander School District Roger Erdahl 315 South Oneida Avenue • Rhinelander, WI 54501-3422 715-365-9750